kernle32dll/turtleware/README.md

 Detailed documentation can be found on [GoDoc](https://godoc.org/github.com/kernle32dll/turtleware).

+## State of the project

+turtleware is actively used in productive projects by the author.

+Still, this project is still pretty much work-in-progress.
+Bugs happen, and breaking-changes might occur at **any** time.
+Also, only Go 1.13 is supported for now.
+Code coverage is low, and documentation slim.

+It is currently targeted for the course of 2020 to slowly stabilize the framework.

 ## Getting started

 turtleware is build on a chain of middlewares, and provides simple handler methods for direct usage.